Calculating The Density Of A Gas

 Comprehensive Overview

 The density of a gas is defined as its mass per unit volume, typically expressed in grams per liter (g/L).
 Unlike solids and liquids, gas density is highly sensitive to changes in temperature and pressure.
 This is because gases are compressible, and their volume can expand or contract readily.
-To calculate gas density, we primarily rely on the ideal gas law, which provides a relationship between pressure (P), volume (V), number of moles (n), ideal gas constant (R), and temperature (T):

 PV = nRT

 This equation is the cornerstone of our calculation.
-However, to get to density, we need to incorporate the concept of molar mass (M), which is the mass of one mole of a substance.
+Even so, to get to density, we need to incorporate the concept of molar mass (M), which is the mass of one mole of a substance.
 We know that the number of moles (n) can be expressed as the mass (m) of the gas divided by its molar mass (M):

 n = m/M